ledermann/unread/README.md

 ## Requirements

-* Ruby 1.8.7 or 1.9.x
+* Ruby 1.8.7 or 1.9.3
 * Rails >= 2.3.6 (including 3.0, 3.1, 3.2)
 * Tested with SQLite and MySQL
-* Needs a timestamp field in your models (e.g. created_at) with a database index on it
+* Needs a timestamp field in your models (like created_at or updated_at) with a database index on it

 ## Installation